FRidh/python-on-nix/tutorial.md

 `buildEnv.override` we used a [`let`](http://nixos.org/nix/manual/#sec-constructs) expression.

-## Handling dependencies
+### Handling dependencies

-So far the example, `toolz`, didn't have any dependencies on other Python packages or system libraries.
+So far, the example `toolz`, didn't have any dependencies on other Python packages or system libraries.
 According to the manual, the `buildPythonPackage` uses the arguments `buildInputs` and `propagatedBuildInputs`.
 If something is exclusively a build-time dependency, then the dependency should be included as a